When you are trying to pick out a new puppy, the number of options can be overwhelming.

 Because of their herding instincts, Mini Aussies tend to be intensely loyal toward their families.

-They bond closely with their owners and love spending time with them whenever possible.
+They bond closely with their owners and love spending time with them.
+However, they may be a little wary with strangers at first.

 Mini Aussies have impressive IQs–and that kind of intelligence is both a privilege and a curse for their owners.
 On one hand, Mini Aussies can quickly learn almost anything you want to teach them, and they can make exceptional companions, therapy dogs, or competitors in various competitions.

-On the other hand, they may channel that intelligence into sneaky, destructive behavior if left to themselves.
-Mini Aussies are certainly smart enough to hoodwink their owners if they aren’t properly looked after.
+On the other hand, if left to themselves they may channel that intelligence into sneaky, destructive behavior.
+Mini Aussies are certainly smart enough to hoodwink inattentive owners.

 As a herding breed with plenty of energy and intelligence, Mini Aussies thrive best when they have work to do.
 They like to have a task, and if they don’t receive one, they may invent their own.
-And that could include herding the neighbor’s children, destroying your home decor, or escaping from your backyard.
+And that could include herding the neighbor’s children, destroying your home decor, performing major excavations in your garden, or escaping from your backyard.

 Mini Aussies like to go, go, go!
 They will need vigorous daily exercise and make excellent hiking, biking, running, and exploring buddies.